 - defending J. Michael Bailey’s fabricated case report of a gender diverse child

 Dreger was one of the first members named to the Intellectual Dark Web, described as a “gateway to the far right.”
-She has tried to distance herself from the group since 2018, rebranding as an “academic freedom” crusader.
-She has gone on to get money and attention by claiming to be oppressed or silenced by the minorities she exploits.
+Dreger has tried to disavow the group since 2018, rebranding as an “academic freedom” crusader.
+Dreger has gone on to get money and attention by claiming to be oppressed or silenced by the minorities that Dreger exploits.
 Biologist Julia Serano describes this tactic as the “Dregerian narrative.”
 Dreger’s tactics are described by social scientists as DARVO (Deny, Attack, and Reverse Victim and Offender).

-The “academic freedom” marketing ploy is a grift in her case.
-Dreger does everything in her power to shut down academic events that criticize her.
-She tried and failed to stop me from speaking at her campus in 2006, which led to her multi-year obsession with me.
-Then she tried and failed to shut down an entire 2008 panel at the National Women’s Studies Association conference.
+The “academic freedom” marketing ploy is a grift in Dreger’s case.
+Dreger does everything possible to shut down criticism at academic events.
+Dreger tried and failed to stop me from speaking at Northwestern University in 2006, which led to a multi-year obsession with me.
+Then Dreger tried and failed to shut down an entire 2008 panel at the National Women’s Studies Association conference.
 That panel was about Dreger’s earlier attempts to impinge on our academic freedom.

 This will be updated shortly, but below is my exposé on Kenneth Zucker, the reparative therapist of gender diverse children who published Dreger’s defense of J. Michael Bailey.
 That defense was later republished in Galileo’s Middle Finger, but without her unsupportable claims clearing Bailey of fabricating his Danny Ryan case report.
 Zucker was fired a few months after this exposé.

-In 2019, the town where Dreger lives outlawed the anti-transgender “therapy” she and Zucker support.
+In 2019, the town where Dreger lives outlawed the anti-transgender “therapy” that Dreger and Zucker support.

 Dreger has been involved in a number of other controversies, including